cbishop76/PC2HASS/README.md

 ###  Generate Monitor Configurations
 * In Windows setup your display(s) to a configuration that you would like to use
-  * Resolutions, Duplicate, Extended, DIsabled, Positions, etc.
+  * Resolutions, Duplicate, Extended, Disabled, Positions, etc.
 * Open a command prompt and navigate to the PC2HASS directory
 * Enter the command `MonitorSwitcher.exe -save:\screens\CONFIG.xml`, replacing `CONFIG` with a name for your current configuration
 * Repeat for each different display configuration you would like to have